shishirasathish98-dotcom/Olympic-History-Analysis-SQL-PowerBI/README.md

-# 100 years of Olympic-History-Analysis-SQL-PowerBI
+# 120 Years of Olympic History Analysis | SQL, Excel, Power BI
 Cleaned and analyzed 135,000+ records covering 120 years of Olympic history using SQL and Excel, with interactive Power BI dashboards tracking medal trends and country performance